Ecommerce SEO audit for online stores

 • Identify whether category or comparison pages can answer buyer-intent prompts.

-• Flag the highest-risk blocker before a deeper page-level audit.
+• Flag whether the highest-risk blocker is a page-level SEO issue or a Commerce Truth issue.

 Audit scope